 - Visit Nudey Beach

-The Verdict: Should You Stay on Fitzroy Island?
+Review: Should You Stay on Fitzroy Island?

 I think it's fairly clear now that I'm a big fan of the Fitzroy Island Resort.
 For travellers like myself who are used to guest houses and cheap hostels, I find it refreshing to be able to experience a few nights of first-class Aussie luxury hospitality without it costing as much as a 3-month backpacking trip in South East Asia!

 I'm super impressed with the resort and can honestly find little to fault.
 In fact, I'd say that anyone coming to visit Cairns should consider spending at least a night here, especially if you're looking to head out to one of the Great Barrier Reef islands anyway!

 So, with that concludes this quick but useful accommodation guide to Fitzroy Island Resort near Cairns.
 While you're here, make sure to check out some of my other travel and adventure articles from Far North Queensland like my list of best things to do in Cairns, my Cairns hiking guide or this epic list of waterfalls near Cairns!

 That was funny seeing your room view.
 I’m guessing that was from 114, same room we ended up in late October.
 We originally booked a studio and I reckon your review might not have been quite so glowing if you found yourselves in a room with a view of a fire hose, fire extinguisher and stairwell.
 It was awful.
 We called it the cave.
 We worked out there anything up to 15 studio rooms with exactly the same non-view.
 We upgraded to the island suite.
 We loved Fitzroy and will go back but only to stay in an ocean facing room.
 Other things people have to be aware of - alcohol is silly expensive considering how close the resort is to Cairns and you cannot byo.
 Food choices are limited but are good quality.
 Finally, everything closes so bloody early!!